way5/tinyUPS/README.md

 <br>

 ## **+ SETUP**
-When you first run **tinyUPS** it boots in AP mode.
+When you first run **tinyUPS** it boots up in AP mode.
 Look for `tinyUPS.01.XXXX` WiFi network.
 Default network password (config.apkey) could be changed in [helpers.h](src/helpers.h).
 Once connected the configuration is available on 192.168.4.1.

 ![tinyUPS setup page](doc/s0.jpg)